Empower Your Practice

 An incident response plan is a set of procedures and processes that are put in place to respond to and manage data breaches, system failures, or other security incidents.

 For the plan to work you must designate a team responsible for responding to and managing security incidents.
-Communication between the members of the team and all other parties involved includes incident response exercises to test the incident response plan and identify any areas for improvement.
+Use the healthcare messaging software for communication between the members of the team and all other parties involved includes incident response exercises to test the incident response plan and identify any areas for improvement.

 Health and social care workers should review and update the incident response plan to ensure that it remains current and that any new risks are identified and addressed.